Chasing Ghosts: A Simulation-to-Real Olfactory Navigation Stack with Optional Vision Augmentation: Methods

 \subsection{Dataset}

-Pattern recognition over the olfactory data is done via adaptive temporal difference learning.
-There is no dataset accumulated a priori for training the olfactory sensors as it was determined that adaptively learning the plume via real-time exploration approximation was sufficient, following many of the methods set forth by Sutton in \cite{sutton1988learningtopredict}.
-Data for the olfaction-vision models is sourced from \cite{france2025diffusiongraphneuralnetworks} which is a fusion of trusted and peer-reviewed olfactory \cite{goodscents, leffingwell, lee2023} and computer vision \cite{cocodataset} datasets, and also the only known olfaction-vision dataset.
+We perform pattern recognition over the olfactory data via adaptive temporal difference learning.
+We did not accumulate a dataset a priori for training the olfactory sensors, as we determined that adaptively learning the plume via real-time exploration approximation was sufficient, following many of the methods Sutton set forth in \cite{sutton1988learningtopredict}.
+Data for the olfaction-vision models comes from \cite{france2025diffusiongraphneuralnetworks}, which fuses trusted and peer-reviewed olfactory \cite{goodscents, leffingwell, lee2023} and computer vision \cite{cocodataset} datasets, and is also the only known olfaction-vision dataset.

-While modern reasoning models are able to associate from which objects an \textit{aroma} (e.g. lingual descriptors such as "fruity" and "musky") is coming in an image, others find they have difficulty in specifying from where a \textit{chemical compound} (e.g. $CO_2$, $CH_4$) is coming \cite{zhong2024sniffaispicyspicy, france2025diffusiongraphneuralnetworks, feng2025smellnetlargescaledatasetrealworld}.
-In addition, leveraging a large vision-language reasoning model - most of which are billions or trillions of parameters in size - is not practical nor necessary for real-time edge robotics.
+While modern reasoning models can associate from which objects an \textit{aroma} (e.g. lingual descriptors such as "fruity" and "musky") is coming in an image, others find they have difficulty in specifying from where a \textit{chemical compound} (e.g. $CO_2$, $CH_4$) is coming \cite{zhong2024sniffaispicyspicy, france2025diffusiongraphneuralnetworks, feng2025smellnetlargescaledatasetrealworld}.
+In addition, leveraging a large vision-language reasoning model — most of which are billions or trillions of parameters in size — is neither practical nor necessary for real-time edge robotics.
 To this end, we construct our own encoder to model olfactory-vision relationships, discussed in Section \ref{sec:ovnav}.